catawbasam/FlightDataAnalyzer/README.rst

 can't release.
 We are in the process of liberating the `Utilities` module and will release `FlightDataUtilities` in Q1 2013 as a fully Open Source replacement.
-At which time we will the publish "run from source" documentation which will be available via the `FlightDataCommunity_` website.
+At which time we will the publish "run from source" documentation which will be available via the `Flight Data Community_` website.

 Installation
 ------------